penryoa/Website/src/assets/themes/README.md

 Todo:

-- Allow fonts and icons to change with themes
+- Allow icons to change with themes
 - Automate steps 1-3 as listed above from a config file with just the theme name and 5 main colors
 - Finalize a theme generator